Causal mediation analysis decomposition of between-hospital variance

-Figure \ref{Plot1} shows the simulated sampling distribution means for the total between-hospital variance, the natural indirect effect term, the natural direct effect term, and the covariance term for the continuous outcomes, under different combinations of $n$ (total number of patients), $q$ (number of hospitals), and with $\sigma=0$, based on 1000 replications.
+Figure \ref{Plot1} shows the simulated sampling distribution means for the total between-hospital variance, the indirect effect term, the direct effect term, and the covariance term for the continuous outcomes, under different combinations of $n$ (total number of patients), $q$ (number of hospitals), and with $\sigma=0$, based on 1000 replications.
 The white bars and gray bars represent the estimates from the fixed- and random-effect models.
-The red dot indicates the true value, and the black error bar shows the $95\%$ quantile interval of the sampling distribution.
-The $95\%$ confidence interval for the mean is represented by the blue error bar, reflecting the Monte Carlo error in the estimated mean of the sampling distribution.
-From the plot, we observe that the total between-hospital variance, the natural indirect effect term, the natural direct effect term, and the covariance term are well estimated with both fixed and random effect models when the per hospital number of patients is sufficiently large.
-However, some small sample bias is present when this is small, in particular in the scenario $n=500$, $q=25$, when there is on average only 20 patients per hospital.
+The dots indicate the true value, and the error bars with wide caps show the $95\%$ quantile interval of the sampling distribution.
+The $95\%$ confidence interval for the mean is represented by the error bars with narrow caps, reflecting the Monte Carlo error in the estimated mean of the sampling distribution.
+We note that the Monte Carlo error is so small relative to the scale of the plot that the latter bars often appear as a single line.

+From the plot, we observe that the total between-hospital variance, the indirect effect term, the direct effect term, and the covariance term are well estimated with both fixed and random effect models when the per hospital number of patients is sufficiently large.
+However, some positive small sample bias is present in the indirect effect estimates when this is small, in particular in the scenario $n=500$, $q=25$, when there is on average only 20 patients per hospital.
 We note that the different values of $q$ all represent different scenarios of the data generating mechanism, so the true values of the components are different on the left hand column, but are the same in the right hand column (can be compared across rows).
 Also, while the hospital effects for the outcome and the mediator were simulated from a joint distribution with zero correlation, the sample correlation of these in the simulation scenarios may be non-zero, which is reflected by the different true values for the covariance term.